huggingface/blog/eval-on-the-hub-launch.md

 ![Dog Food Examples](/blog/assets/82_eval_on_the_hub_launch/dogfood-example.png)
 <figcaption><center><i>Example images of dogs and food (muffins and fried chicken). <a href="https://github.com/qw2243c/Image-Recognition-Dogs-Fried-Chicken-or-Blueberry-Muffins-/">Source</a> / <a href="https://twitter.com/teenybiscuit/status/667777205397680129?s=20&t=wPgYJMp-JPwRsNAOMvEbxg">Original source</a>.</i></center></figcaption>

-To solve this problem, you’ll need:
+to solve this problem, you’ll need:

 * A dataset of dog, muffin, and fried chicken images
 * Image classifiers that have been trained on these images

-Fortunately, your data science team has uploaded [a dataset](https://huggingface.co/datasets/lewtun/dog_food) to the Hugging Face Hub and trained [a few different models on it](https://huggingface.co/datasets/lewtun/dog_food).
+Fortunately, your data science team has uploaded [a dataset](https://huggingface.co/datasets/lewtun/dog_food) to the Hugging Face Hub and trained [a few different models on it](https://huggingface.co/models?datasets=lewtun/dog_food).
 So now you just need to pick the best one - let’s use Evaluation on the Hub to see how well they perform on the test set!

 ### Configuring an evaluation job

-To get started, head over to the evaluation Space and select the dataset you want to evaluate models on.
+To get started, head over to the [`model-evaluator` Space](https://huggingface.co/spaces/autoevaluate/model-evaluator) and select the dataset you want to evaluate models on.
 For our dataset of dog and food images, you’ll see something like the image below:

 ![Model Evaluator](/blog/assets/82_eval_on_the_hub_launch/model-evaluator.png)